-NOTICE: Due to the Coronavirus and limitations on activities, the Second Saturday workshop will be by telephone until further notice.
+NOTICE: Due to the Coronavirus all Second Saturday workshops will be via ZOOM webinar until further notice.
 During this time PRE-REGISTRATION is required and you will be sent a notebook, via email, in advance.

 THE Middle Tennesee resource for LIVE